MIKEk8/GraphViz/README.md

 ## ⚠️ NOTICE: This is a fork of [phpdocumentor/graphviz](https://github.com/phpDocumentor/GraphViz) library, modified for PHP 8.4 compatibility.
+And changes have been made to exceptions and references to non-existent attributes.
 # 🚨 This fork is no longer maintained or supported.
 Use at your own risk! 🚨

 GraphViz